drlight17/kibana-menu-hide/README.md

 For now it works only with chrome browser.<br>
 -------------------------------------------------<br>
 ***KNOWN BUGS***<br>
-It won't hide apps if user uses tenant with no indeces.
+It won't hide apps in main menu if user uses tenant with no indeces.